aspose-words/Aspose.Words-API-References/english/net/aspose.words.fields/fieldargumentbuilder/addfield/_index.md

 ---
 title: FieldArgumentBuilder.AddField
 second_title: Aspose.Words for .NET API Reference
-description: Adds a field represented by a FieldBuilder to the argument.
+description: Adds a field represented by a FieldBuilder to the argument in C#
 type: docs
 weight: 20
 url: /net/aspose.words.fields/fieldargumentbuilder/addfield/